microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 ## Capabilities after upgrading to SQL Server 2022

 If you upgrade to SQL Server 2022 there are new capabilities to accelerate performance independent of the database compatibility level (dbcompat) you use for your database.
 This allows you to take advantage of new features even if you need to use a dbcompat from a previous version of SQL Server.
+This includes **Approximate Percentile Functions** and **Optimized Plan Forcing**.
 Learn more about dbcompat at https://aka.ms/dbcompat.

 ### Approximate Percentile functions